droglenc/NCMTH107/modules/RChi.md

 <p>After completing this module, you should be able to ...</p>

 <ol>
-  <li> Perform the 11 steps of a significance test in a chi-square test situation using results from R.</li>
+  <li>Perform the 11 steps of a significance test in a chi-square test situation using results from R.</li>
+  <li>Perform the 11 steps of a significance test in a goodness-of-fit test situation using results from R.</li>
 </ol>
       </div>
     </div>